Welcome!

 Specifically, the research topics I am interested in include:

-- AIGC and media effects
+• AIGC and media effects

-- The intersection of science, technology and sociopolitics
+• The intersection of technology and sociopolitics

-- Media psychology in human-machine interaction
+• Media psychology in human-machine interaction

-- Misinformation, disinformation and conspiracy theories
+• Misinformation, conspiracy theories and fact-checking

 More about me